 The Glotzbach Raptor Rehabilitation Clinic includes an exam room, large and small bird intensive care units, and a nursery.
 Flight cages are built for different species.
 These cages are necessary for exercise and prey testing before release and are built to federal and Texas requirements.

 If you have found an injured bird please call our hotline at 469-964-9696.
 Our normal business hours are 9am to 4pm.
+If you have an emergency situation after hours, please contact us through Facebook Messenger.
 If you have an injured animal or other type of bird please lookup a rehabilitator in the list at Texas Park and Wildlife Rehabilitation.